 How to Find Us and Directions

-Grey Viking is located at: Pontoon 6, Brighton Marina, Brighton, East Sussex BN2 5UP – directly opposite the restaurants on the main boardwalk.
+Grey Viking is located at: Pontoon 5, Brighton Marina, Brighton, East Sussex BN2 5UP – underneath the restaurants on the main boardwalk.
+The ramp to access pontoon 5 is by the West Quay pub.
 Our telephone number is 07850 171722.

 By Car: From the A27 take the B2123.
 Turn right at first set of traffic lights, sign posted for Brighton Town Centre, Racecourse and Marina Village.
 Turn left at second set of traffic lights, past the Racecourse and follow the signs for the Marina Village.
 Alternatively, follow A23 (London Road) and turn left at seafront onto A259.

 By Train: Arrive at Brighton Station and follow instructions as if traveling by car, taxi or bus.

 By Bus: From central Brighton (North Street), the number 7 bus runs every 15 minutes daytime with the night bus running twice an hour throughout the night.

 By Taxi: There are many taxi companies available.
 City Cabs are now based at the Marina – Call 01273 205205

 Departure Times and Trip Duration